NC

 The use-as-is decision that cost $12 million.

-Nonconformance MRB flow
+Nonconformance flow

 MRB Workflow